kiwih/go-shopify/README.md

 shop := shopify.NewClient("your-shop-domain", "app-password")
 ```

-See functions used in example/example.go
+See client functions used in example/example.go